mlpack/mlpack/doc/user/core/trees/r_plus_tree.md

      `node.Dataset().col(node.Point(i))`.
    - Accessing the actual `i`'th point itself can be done with, e.g., `node.Dataset().col(node.Point(i))`.
-   - Point indices are not necessarily contiguous for `RTree`s; that is, `node.Point(i) + 1` is not necessarily `node.Point(i + 1)`.
+   - Point indices are not necessarily contiguous for `RPlusTree`s; that is, `node.Point(i) + 1` is not necessarily `node.Point(i + 1)`.

  * `node.NumDescendants()` returns a `size_t` indicating the number of points